 In today’s algorithmic and artificial world, how can we help students “lock in” and thrive?

-Friday, February 6 | 4:15-5:45 pm | Virtual
+Thursday, February 5 | 4:15-5:45 pm | Virtual

-Join Dr. Jarred Amato and fellow educators as we discuss how to engage and empower young readers and writers in the age of distraction.
+Join Dr. Jarred Amato and fellow educators as we discuss how to engage and empower middle-high school readers and writers in the age of distraction.
 We’ll share ideas and inspiration — along with specific strategies and resources — as all of us seek to reimagine the English classroom in 2026 and beyond.

 Register by emailing MHReadingcouncil@gmail.com to receive the link!